tchebb/chromecast-tools/README.md

     check is actually performed.
 An unfortunate side-effect of the mangling is that any kernel command line specified in the Android header will be overwritten.
 Thus, any required kernel parameters must be compiled into the kernel image.
-The key id embedded in the cryptographic header should be `0x02` for NAND boot and `0x82` for USB boot. `cc-make-bootimg` wraps this program, so you won't usually need to manually invoke it.
+The key ID embedded in the cryptographic header should be `0x02` for NAND boot and `0x82` for USB boot. `cc-make-bootimg` wraps this program, so you won't usually need to manually invoke it.
 - `cc-make-bootimg`: Uses Android's `mkbootimg` to pack the given kernel and